AlaraBread/cool-compiler/readme.txt

 size/type/tag/vtable pointer of the self object.
 Then, we call ..new.

-For static dispatch, we just produce a call instruction the correct method; to match this, in the code, we have a comment saying “this is easy!
-We like this.”
+For static dispatch, we just produce a call instruction the correct method; to match this, in the code, we have a comment saying "this is easy!
+We like this."
 For dynamic (and self) disptach, we first do a vtable lookup, and then call the address found there.